wanderer3519/Development-of-suitable-program-for-dispaying-the-drug-conecentration-in-a-sensor-device/README.md

     a.
 Mr. Bhogaraju Shanmukha Sri Krishna
     b.
 Mr. Darla Manohar
 3. This is done in the OELP category at Indian Institute of Technology, Palakkad.

+Progress made:
+1. On 12th March 2024, Successfully read the input from an excel file into a python program.